stevenlusonggao/stevenlusonggao/README.md

 # 💫 About Me:
-Hello, my name is Steven, and I am a data-driven research professional with a strong interest in software development.
-With a background in equity research and trading, I have experience building quantitative models, conducting data analysis using Python and SQL, and collaborating with teams to develop cutting-edge trading strategies.
-I am passionate about using data and technology to drive business decisions and am always looking for new opportunities to expand my skill set in both data analysis and software development.
+Hello, my name is Steven, and I am a data-driven research professional with a strong interest in data science and software development.
+With a background in equity research and data analysis, I have experience building quantitative models, conducting data analysis using Python and SQL, and collaborating with teams to develop cutting-edge trading strategies.
+I'm passionate about using data and technology to drive business decisions and I'm always looking for new opportunities to expand my skill set in both data analysis and software development.

 # 💻 Tech Stack: